 SHELeads: A RTW Microconference

 (Dates: August 18 & 19, 2020) Co-sponsors OCNI and OPG were pleased to offer a no-cost microconference built to engage women currently in the energy sector and those looking to understand the opportunities available in Nuclear.
-COVID-19 impacted the world, but here at home in Ontario we feel the impact personally.
-Many have been furloughed, permanently laid off and are looking for opportunities to return to work.
-The Nuclear Sector felt the impact of this changing environment but unlike many sectors remains healthy and robust and continues to provide new opportunities in a variety of roles.
+COVID-19 impacted the world, but here at home in Ontario, we feel the impact personally.
+Many have been furloughed, permanently laid off, and are looking for opportunities to return to work.
+The Nuclear Sector felt the impact of this changing environment, but unlike many sectors, it remains healthy and robust and continues to provide new opportunities in various roles.

 Gender Representation ≠ Gender Equality

-(Date: August 14, 2020) A few years ago, Katie Mehnert, Founder of Pink Petro said “There’s a perfect storm: a generational, gender, and reputation gap.
-To bring people from different backgrounds into the industry, the biggest thing is showing them it’s possible.” when asked what the key is to getting new talent, especially women, into the energy sector.
+(Date: August 14, 2020) A few years ago, Katie Mehnert, Founder of Pink Petro, said, “There’s a perfect storm: a generational, gender, and reputation gap.
+To bring people from different backgrounds into the industry, the biggest thing is showing them it’s possible.” when asked what the key was to get new talent, especially women, into the energy sector.
 The nuclear energy sector is no different, but how do we as a supply chain sector, made of SME’s work towards gender equality and equity.
-What are the tough questions that need to be asked and what are the best practices and action that need to be put in place today to ensure an gender equal future.
+What are the tough questions that need to be asked, and the best practices and actions to be put in place today to ensure a gender equal future?
 [Watch Recording Here]

 Diversity & Inclusion in the Nuclear Sector

-(Date: July 24th, 2020) In an ideal world, gender, race, age, sexual orientation, and other personal characteristics unrelated to job performance would not trump merit and experience in the hiring, retention and engagement of employees.
-However, inherent/unconscious bias has resulted in the need for organizations, worldwide, to acknowledge that this is not always the case.
+(Date: July 24th, 2020) In an ideal world, gender, race, age, sexual orientation, and other personal characteristics unrelated to job performance would not exceed merit and experience in hiring, retaining and engaging employees.
+However, inherent/unconscious bias has resulted in the need for organizations worldwide, to acknowledge that this is not always the case.
 This panel of speakers explored the role of diversity and inclusion in our sector and what we can do now to ensure a better represented sector.
 [Watch Recording Here]